shiyihe-neko/reVISit_study/buckaroo/assets/task-2-intro.md

 **Standardize Data Types**: Identify the columns valuable for building the model and ensure they are assigned the correct data types.
 For instance, ensure numerical values are consistently numeric and descriptive labels are categorical.

-**Clean Anomalies**: Identify and resolve data quality issues such as null values, type mismatches, and outliers.
-Please apply reasonable strategies to correct these anomalies.
+**Clean Anomalies**: Identify and resolve data quality issues such as null values, type mismatches, outliers, or any other inconsistencies.
+Please apply reasonable strategies to correct these abnormalities.

 ## Notifications: